capital-G/supercollider-wiki/Guide-for-New-Contributors.md

 ## Pull Requests

 Graciously accepted.

+SuperCollider uses the [git-flow](https://nvie.com/posts/a-successful-git-branching-model/) branching model.
+We use the `develop` branch for new features, deprecations, and breaking changes, and we use the `3.10` branch for bug fixes for the next 3.10.x patch release that have no chance of breaking anything.

-Please see our guide: [Creating pull requests](https://github.com/supercollider/supercollider/wiki/Creating-pull-requests).
+If you aren't too familiar with git, please see our guide: [Creating pull requests](https://github.com/supercollider/supercollider/wiki/Creating-pull-requests).